-Custom Universal Life Guarantee
+Custom Universal Life Guarantee from New York Life

 A custom universal life guarantee gives you the benefits of a permanent life insurance policy, but you won’t build up any cash value.
 The advantage of this is that premiums are lower since you don’t get the investment part of the policy.

 Cash value is quite low at just 2.5% interest credit, but this is guaranteed.
 The cover is up to a predetermined age as long as it doesn’t exceed 121.

 Premiums remain level throughout, and there’s a $100,000 minimum face value.